-Released via YouTube, the clip was posted showing Salvador, a vicious and dangerous man, battling in the ring.
+The clip was released via YouTube, showing Salvador, a vicious and dangerous man, battling in the ring.

 The 67-year-old was born Michael Peterson before changing his name several times.
-Peterson was eventually portrayed by Hollywood star Tom Hardy in the hit 2008 movie ‘Bronson’.
+Hollywood star Tom Hardy eventually portrayed Peterson in the hit 2008 movie ‘Bronson.’

 It’s only been over the last few years that footage of one of those bouts has been accessible.